thecodingmachine/splash-router/doc/writing_controllers_manually.md

 Note: this class must be auto-loadable by Composer.
 Be sure to put the class in the correct repository according to your *composer.json* `autoload` section.

-First thing you can see: the `MyController` class extends the `Controller` class provided by Splash.

 The *@URL* annotation points to the web path the action is bound to.